Infineon/IM69D130-Microphone-Shield2Go/README.md

     * Industrial or home monitoring with audio pattern detection

 ### Integration of Project
-Please download this repository from GitHub by clicking on `Download ZIP` at `Clone of download` dropdown button of this repository or directly [here](https://github.com/Infineon/IM69D130-Microphone-Shield2Go/archive/master.zip).
+Please download this repository from GitHub by clicking on `Download ZIP` at `Clone or download` dropdown button of this repository or directly [here](https://github.com/Infineon/IM69D130-Microphone-Shield2Go/archive/master.zip).

 Just unzip the file to a location of your choice for further processing the examples.
 You can also just clone the repository to a location of your choice and work with the repository directly.